volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 console.log(user.name); // Prints "Andrew" as well!
 Pretty weird?
 ```

 Let me explain this: when you create an object `user` it's value `{name: "John", surname: "Doe"}` is stored in some location in your computer's memory.
-What the variable `user` receives is memory address which points to stored value.
+What the variable `user` receives is a memory address which points to stored value.

-When you copy `user` value to another variable `newUser` it's the address what gets actually copied, not the value.
+When you copy `user` value to another variable `newUser` it's the address that gets actually copied, not the value.

 **Important note:** objects are copied by reference instead of by value.

-Both `user` and `newUser` contain reference to the same object in memory.
+Both `user` and `newUser` contain a reference to the same object in memory.
 Therefore, altering any of the values will cause both to update.

 ## Reassigning reference

-To reassign a reference means to replace old reference with a new one.
+To reassign a reference means to replace the old reference with a new one.
 Example:

 ```javascript
 let user = {